Junior Marvin

-Junior Marvin (born Donald Hanson Marvin Kerr Richards Jr., June 22, 1949) also known as Junior Marvin-Hanson, Junior Hanson, Junior Kerr, and Julian Junior Marvin, is a Jamaican-born guitarist and singer best known for his association with Bob Marley and The Wailers.
-He started his career as Junior Hanson with the band Hanson in 1973.
-Marvin has also been associated with Gass, Keef Hartley Band, Toots & the Maytals and Steve Winwood.
+Junior Marvin also known as Junior Marvin-Hanson, Junior Hanson, Junior Kerr, and Julian Junior Marvin, is a Jamaican-born guitarist and singer best known for his association with Bob Marley and The Wailers.
+He started his career working with artists such as T-Bone Walker and as Junior Hanson when he formed the band Hanson in 1973.
+Marvin has also been associated with Gass and others such as Steve Winwood.